maziesmith/2019-04-c-sharp-labs/LabWork.md

 The goal would be to create the test with NUNIT then code this out firstly in a console app, then also a WPF app, then possibly as a 'stretch' exercise to code this as a web application starting out with straightforward 'Web Forms' app (not MVC at present)

+You can also set an upper population limit and test how long it will take to reach this population limit!

 ### Graph Of Rabbit Population Produced As A CSV file

 The output that I would like also is to create a text file with a `.csv` file extension with this structure